 WORLD CONGRESS OF UKRAINIANS

-the World Congress of Free Ukrainians – was created in New York .
+In 1967, the World Congress of Free Ukrainians — the largest global organization of Ukrainians — was created in New York.
 The congress took place from November 12 to November 19, 1967.
-The purpose of the congress was to unify and help the Ukrainian people in their struggle for state independence and coordinate the activities of its members – organizations of the Ukrainian diaspora in different countries.
+The purpose of the congress was to unite and help the Ukrainian people in their struggle for state independence and to coordinate the activities of its members — organizations of the Ukrainian diaspora in different countries.

-At this Congress, a decision was made to create the World Congress of Free Ukrainians, which, after the declaration of Ukraine’s independence in 1993, was renamed the World Congress of Ukrainians (WUC).
+At this Congress, a decision was made to create the World Congress of Free Ukrainians, which, after the declaration of Ukraine’s independence in 1993, was renamed the World Congress of Ukrainians (WCU).

-Social and political information in the Soviet Union and the harsh policy towards the Ukrainian SSR, the protests of the Ukrainian intelligentsia, and the suppression of the dissident movement in the 1960s played not the least role in the formation of Ukrainianism abroad.
-Ukrainians who left their homeland could not be just observers, they sought to help their homeland in every possible way in the struggle for freedom and independence of Ukraine.
+Social and political developments in the Soviet Union, the harsh policy towards the Ukrainian SSR, the protests of the Ukrainian intelligentsia, and the suppression of the dissident movement in the 1960s played a significant role in the formation of the Ukrainian community abroad.
+Ukrainians who left their homeland could not be mere observers; they sought to help their homeland in every possible way in the struggle for freedom and independence of Ukraine.

-Father-prelate Vasyl Kushnir, who was later elected as the first president, opened the Congress of the Ukrainian Orthodox Church in New York.
+Father-Prelate Vasyl Kushnir, who was later elected as the first president, opened the WCFU Congress in New York.

-The delegates of the Congress adopted the “First Manifesto to the Ukrainian People in Ukraine and Outside Ukraine in the USSR and the Moscow Bloc Countries”, which emphasized that the Ukrainian People’s Republic of Ukraine would help its people in their struggle until they were finally freed and built an independent sovereign and cathedral state.
+The delegates of the Congress adopted the “First Manifesto to the Ukrainian People in Ukraine and Beyond Its Borders in the USSR and the Countries of the Moscow Bloc,” which emphasized that the WCFU would help its people in their struggle until they were finally liberated and built an independent, sovereign, and united state.

-Since 2003, the SCU has been recognized as a non-governmental organization with special consultative status by the Economic and Social Council of the United Nations.
+Since 2003, the WCU has been recognized as a non-governmental organization with special consultative status by the Economic and Social Council of the United Nations.

-The governing body of the SCU is the congress, which is convened once every five years, and between congresses there is a secretariat headed by the presidium.
+The governing body of the WCU is the congress, which is convened once every five years, and between congresses — the secretariat, which is headed by the presidium.

 The following points are set as goals: